Mos-zaid/Front-End-Master-1st/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out this code.

 ## The challenge